 This page captures work related to the Jikes RVM.

 The GNU Classpath project is creating an open source replacement to the Java libraries provided by proprietary JVM developers.
-The Jikes RVM uses the Classpath libraries, and supports features such as AWT and Swing GUI tool kits from it.
+The Jikes RVM uses the GNU Classpath libraries by default.
 The Classpath libraries are released under the GPL with exception.